joshanator/franchise-spicer/README_TESTS.md

 1. Add your event to `madden_franchise_qt/data/events.json`
 2. Run `test_event_schema_validation` to verify your event follows the schema
 3. Run `test_all_events_processable` to check if your event can be processed without errors
 4. If your event has options or random impacts, run the specific tests for those features

+For unrealistic events:

+1. Add your unrealistic event to `madden_franchise_qt/data/unrealistic_events.json`
+2. Run `test_unrealistic_events` to verify your unrealistic events can be processed
+3. Run `test_combined_event_pool` to verify that unrealistic events are included in the event pool